 How to grow and where to plant Skimmia

-Skimmia is an evergreen spring flowering, compact shrub with attractive flowers and berries.
-Skimmia is a woodland plant which grows best in dappled to full shade.
-They are shade loving shrubs; they do well in shade and when grown in often develop yellow leaves and look sickly.
-See the image below .
-Skimmia is fully hardy and will survive even a tough winter, including when planted in a container.
-Skimmia is slow growing, and once established, is trouble free.
+Skimmia is a woodland plant that grows best in dappled to full shade, and is very hardy will surviving even a tough winter, including when planted in a container.
+Skimmia is slow-growing and, once established, is trouble-free.
 An additional plus point is that Skimmia is not attractive to deer or rabbits.
-They are virtually maintenance free, lovely white, often scented, flowers in the spring followed by (on females) red berries in the autumn.
+They are virtually maintenance-free, lovely white, often scented, flowers in the spring, followed by (on females) red berries in the autumn.
+Skimmia is an ideal-sized garden shrub for a smaller garden.
+T

 How to Grow Skimmia in Containers